 How to DIVERT University Waste

-This probably all sounds great, but how can your university set up a successful waste and recycling program on your campus?
+This all sounds great, but how can your university set up a successful waste and recycling program on your campus?
 Enter, the RUBICONMethod™.

 The RUBICONMethod is a six-step program designed to help users work toward achieving successful recycling and waste reduction goals.
 Purpose-built to be accessible for everyone from small businesses and community centers, to multi-billion dollar corporations, the RUBICONMethod was created after we saw, time and again, the most common recycling and waste reduction mistakes that plague institutions of all sizes.
 The method highlights best practices that can help to move the needle on your recycling program.